kienleholdings/typescript/packages/base-tsconfig/README.md

 ## Recommended Customization

 Going off by the base config is a great start, but won't get you too far.
-We recommend seeeing if you need to modify the following:
+We recommend setting the
+following:

 - [`compilerOptions.baseUrl`](https://github.com/kienleholdings/typescript#base-url)
 - [`compilerOptions.jsx`](https://github.com/kienleholdings/typescript#jsx)